jonniek/mpv-waifu2x/README.md

 -  choose noise reduction level
 -  the image will be created in 1-10 seconds
 -  I highly suggest using [easy crop](https://github.com/aidanholm/mpv-easycrop) if you want to take cropped screenshots
+-  you can save one favorite setting to acces with a single keybind without opening the menu, check the config.favorite in lua for details.
+Default is Screenshot 2x noise-reduction 2.

 ###Keybindings
 -  "waifu2x" - default CTRL+S